 When we need to process several values for a single calculation, we use them as an array formula rather than a regular one.
 For this, insert Curly Brackets ({}) on the front and back of the formula to make it an array, and then press Ctrl + Shift + Enter to enter the array formula.

-Note: For Mac Users, press Control (^) + Shift (⇧) + Return
+Note: For Mac users, press Control (^) + Shift (⇧) + Return

-16.7 Calculate Active Worksheet: Shift + F9
+16.7 Force Calculation in Active Worksheet: Shift + F9

-Note: For Mac Users, press Function (Fn) + Shift (⇧) + F9
+Note: For Mac users, press Function (Fn) + Shift (⇧) + F9

 16.8 Force Calculate All Worksheets: Ctrl + Alt + F9

-On the other hand, force calculation in all worksheets of all opened workbooks, press Ctrl + Alt + F9 on the keyboard.
+To force calculation in all worksheets of all opened workbooks, press Ctrl + Alt + F9 on the keyboard.

 16.9 Expand or Collapse Formula Bar: Ctrl + Shift + U